 Steps to Make It

 Preheat an oven to 350F.
 Line a baking sheet with parchment paper and set aside.

 Roll out the pastry dough into a 9-inch by 12-inch rectangle.
 Brush the butter over the dough, and then evenly sprinkle the sugar and cinnamon over the butter.
 Starting at the 9-inch end, roll up the pastry dough into a tight spiral.
 Slice it crosswise into 8 pieces, each slightly wider than 1 inch.

+Place the pastry spirals, cut side down, onto the prepared baking sheet.
 Bake them for 20 to 25 minutes, until the pastry has turned light golden brown and the sugar is caramelized.